 Prior to the outbreak of COVID-19, most patients in China typically visited physical healthcare institutions such as public hospitals, private hospitals or clinics.
-However, due to the restriction on movement necessitated by the pandemic, there has been a rapid acceleration of the widespread adoption of digital technology in both the delivery of healthcare services, such as telemedicine, online appointments and patient monitoring, and in Al-assisted diagnosis and treatment.
+However, due to the restriction on movement necessitated by the pandemic, there has been a rapid widespread the adoption of digital technology in the delivery of healthcare services, such as telemedicine, online appointments and patient monitoring, and in AI-assisted diagnosis and treatment, as well as the online sale of pharmaceutical products.

-A series of notices and opinions were issued in 2020 to encourage healthcare institutions to leverage telemedicine for the purpose of relieving the pressure on the offline delivery of healthcare services.
-In addition, based on public statistics, as of April 2021, the number of internet hospitals in China has reached more than 1,100, a figure triple that at the end of 2019.
+A series of notices and opinions were issued in 2020 and 2021 to encourage healthcare institutions to leverage telemedicine for the purpose of relieving the pressure on the offline delivery of healthcare services.
+Based on public statistics, as of the first half year of 2021, the number of internet hospitals in China had reached more than 1,600.
+In addition, since 2021 certain regions of China have been exploring a unified system for the online prescription and sale of drugs and settling of online medical insurance claims to increase the accessibility of pharmaceutical products to patients.